Excel Statistics

-In the modern data-driven business world, we have sophisticated software dedicatedly working towards “Statistical Analysis.”
+In the modern data-driven business world, we have sophisticated software dedicatedly to working towards "Statistical Analysis."
 Amidst all these modern, technologically advanced excel software is not a bad tool to do your statistical analysis of the data.
-We can do all kinds of statistical analysis using excel, but you should be an advanced excel user.
-In this article, we will show you some of the basic to intermediate level statistics calculations using Excel.
+Of course, we can do all statistical analysis using Excel, but you should be an advanced Excel user.
+This article will show you some basic to intermediate-level statistics calculations using Excel.

-The average rate or average trend is what the decision-makers look at when they want to make some crucial and quick decisions.
-So finding the average sales, cost, and profit per month is the common task everybody does.
+The average rate or trend is what the decision-makers look at when they want to make crucial and quick decisions.
+So finding the average sales, cost, and profit per month is a common task everybody does.

-So, by finding the average per month from the whole year, we can actually find what exactly per month numbers.
+So, by finding the average per month from the whole year, we can see what per month numbers are.

-By using the AVERAGE function, we can find the average values from 12 months, and it boils down to per month on an average.
+Using the AVERAGE function, we can find the average values from 12 months, which boils down to per month on an average.

 - Open the AVERAGE function in the B14 cell.